viriciti/app-layer-control/README.md

 Plugins are installed on-the-fly from NPM (no support for GitHub at the moment) and do not require you to install them yourself.
 The plugin must export a function and can take up to two arguments:

 - source (_Rx.Subject_): The data stream itself.
 You can do anything you normally can with [Subjects](https://github.com/ReactiveX/rxjs/blob/master/doc/subject.md).
 Because Subjects are bidirectional, you can call `.next()` in order to update the state information on App Layer Control.
 The updated state information must consist of a `deviceId` and `data` property.
+Any update you make is buffered for a second and then merged with the state of the devices.
 - context (_Object_): Context of the plugin, such as name and configuration. _Do not require [node-config](https://www.npmjs.com/package/config) within the plugin, as this may not be fully supported by the [https://nodejs.org/api/vm.html](Virtual Machine).
 Instead, pass the configuration within your plugin context and use that in your plugin._